Recife Port: Cargo

 There are two access channels to the Port, both of natural characteristics.
 The main one, South Channel, has 260 m of width and 3.4 km (2.11 mi) of extension approximately, with a depth of 10.5 m.
 The other, denominated North Channel, has little width, about 1.00 km (0.6 mi) of length, and a depth of 6.5 m, and it is used only by small size vessels.
-Handles an average of 2.2 million tons of cargo annually, and the main loads are sugar, wheat, corn, barley, malt, fertilizers, clinker and kelp.
+In 2010 the port handled 1.9 million tons of cargo, and the main loads are sugar, wheat, corn, barley, malt, fertilizers, clinker and kelp.

 Accessibility

-Road access to Port of Recife is accomplished, mainly, through the federal highways BR-232 (linking the interior of the state) and BR-101 (linking to other States to the north and the south of the State of Pernambuco).
+Road access to the port of Recife is accomplished, mainly, through the federal highways BR-232 (linking the interior of the state) and BR-101 (linking to other States to the north and the south of the State of Pernambuco).
 The main producing and consuming centers of the interior of the state and of the rest of the Northeast, are linked to Port by paved highways.
 Three lanes of the Railways of Companhia Ferroviária do Nordeste (CFN), Northeastern Railway Company, serve the main areas of production in the state, tying the Port of Recife respectively: to the capitals of the states placed to the north of Pernambuco (north log); to the cities of the interior of the State (log west); and to the cities of Maceió and Aracaju (south log).
 The International Airport of Guararapes is 14 km (8.6 mi) away from the Port going in a Southwest direction.